• Home

 There is a little-known secret to making an exquisite paella — paella is all about the rice.
 You need to have the right one and the best variety to make a good paella.
 You are looking for a short grain rice that absorbs a lot of liquid and will not stick together.
 The best rice for this is Spanish Bomba, also known as Valencian rice.
 Though many recipes will say you can use arborio to make paella, you will not have the best results with it.
 This is because arborio releases a lot of starch when cooked and will only absorb twice it’s volume in liquid as opposed to Bomba which absorbs three times it’s volume.
 Calasparra is another good Spanish short grain rice to use in a paella.

-Bomba rice used to be hard to find but is now available in most well-stocked grocery stores or if you live in my area, you can find it here.
-In fact, all of the Spanish ingredients I use for this paella, I get from there.
-Unfortunately, Bomba rice that is imported from Spain is quite expensive but because typically paella’s have a lot of other ingredients that bulk it up, 2 cups of rice will feed a very large crowd.
+Bomba rice used to be hard to find but is now available in most well-stocked grocery stores or specialty deli shops.
+Unfortunately, Bomba rice that is imported from Spain is quite expensive.
+But keep in mind paella’s have a lot of other ingredients that bulk it up so 2 cups of rice will feed a large crowd.

 Tip: Unlike risotto, you are never ever to stir the rice in a paella once the liquid starts boiling – you want plump dry rice, not creamy and mushy.